 Note: To request information on USCIS manifest arrivals prior to December 1982, write to the National Archives.
 To request records of naturalization prior to September 27, 1906, write to the clerk of court where the naturalization occurred.

-How to Prepare a FOIA for your Genealogy Search
+How to Prepare a FOIA Request for your Genealogy Search

 CitizenPath is a low-cost service that helps people prepare USCIS forms such as Form G-639, Freedom of Information Act/Privacy Act.
-Our online process will guide you through the application with step-by-step instructions so that you can easily complete the application in about 10 minutes.
+Designed by immigration attorneys, our process will guide you through the form with step-by-step instructions so that you can easily complete the FOIA request in about 10 minutes.
 We’ll provide a neatly prepared form which you can file the same day, and we’ll provide you a set of filing instructions customized just for you.
 There is no credit card or sign up required to try it out.